Exercise for Someone with COPD

 It’s normal to feel this way if you’re short of breath with COPD.
 However, exercise, done correctly and safely, is one of the best things you can do to be less short of breath.
 Shortness of breath is called dyspnea (disp-nee-yuh).

-Almost all individuals with COPD have dyspnea, and because of it, they tend to do less and less.
-The less they do, the less they are able to do, and eventually they become too weak to do much at all.
+Almost all individuals with COPD have dyspnea when they exercise, and because of it, they tend to do less and less.
+The less they do, the less they are able to do, and eventually the muscles used to perform everyday activities (mainly the muscles in the legs) become too weak to do much at all.
 This is called progressive de-conditioning.
 De-conditioning is losing fitness from lack of exercise.

 Exercise itself cannot reverse COPD, but it can change the way you feel, breathe, and function.